rust-stuco/lectures/README.md

 # Rust StuCo S24 Outline

-_Each lecture is 50 minutes on Tuesdays from 7:00-7:50pm._
+_Each lecture is 50 minutes on Tuesdays from 7:00-7:50pm._ On some weeks, we might have extra material under **After Dark**, but only if we're able to teach it.

 </br>